blacktwin/JBOPS/README.md

 ##notify_geomail.py:

 This is based on the work from JonnyWong16/notify_geodata.py.
 Added user email information and changed email format to HTML.
 Email contain User's Avatar image, link to location, IP address, and User's Email address.
+Notification sent via the Email Notification Agent.
+Agent must be setup to work.

+##notify_newip.py:
+Using notify_geomail.py as a base.
+If a new IP is found send notification via the Email Notification Agent.
+Agent must be setup to work.